Thursday, May 30, 2024

 Richard Burton

-During the filming of 'Circle of Two' I had become Richard Burton's Drinking buddy.
-While I wasn't on the shoot of the movie.
-The company I worked for UDO productions had owned the movie and we had sold it and I had worked on it.
+During the filming of 'Circle of Two', I had the unique opportunity to become Richard Burton's drinking buddy.
+Although I wasn't on set for the movie, the company I worked for, UDO Productions, owned the film and I worked closely on it.
+During this time, I developed a close bond with Richard, centered around our shared love of baseball and a friendly drinking tradition.

 Tuesday, May 23, 2023